docker/docs/content/security/for-admins/group-mapping.md

    b) If an account exists for this email address, it uses this account and updates the full name of the user’s profile if needed.

+2. Checks for any pending invitations to the SSO organization to auto-accept the invitation.
+If the invitation is specific to a group, the user will be added to the invited group along with group mappings in the following step.

-2. Checks if the IdP shared group mappings while authenticating the user.
+3. Checks if the IdP shared group mappings while authenticating the user.

    a) If the IdP provided group mappings for the user, the user gets added to the organizations and teams indicated by the group mappings.